Un1xG0d/OpenTreat2/README.md

 ## View the video stream
 On your smartphone or laptop, browse to your router's external IP on port 3000 to view the video stream of your pets.

-Press the bone button to drop treats into your pets' bowl.
+Press the button to drop treats into your pets' bowl.

 ## Resources
 ### Recommended print settings